fredrikhgrelland/consul/website/source/docs/platform/k8s/connect.html.md

       consulNamespaces:
         consulDestinationNamespace: "my-consul-ns"
     ```

+       -> **NOTE:** If the destination namespace does not exist we will create it.

-1. **Mirror Namespaces** - Each Kubernetes pod will be registered into a Consul namespace with the same name as its Kubernetes namespace.
+1. **Mirror Namespaces** - Register each Kubernetes pod into a Consul namespace with the same name as its Kubernetes namespace.
 For example, pod `foo` in Kubernetes namespace `ns-1` will be synced to the Consul namespace `ns-1`.
 If a mirrored namespace does not exist in Consul, it will be created.